JaiKrishnan17/Jaikrishnan17/README.md

 •	🎓 Education:

-                M.Sc. in Business Analytics and Management Science, University of Southampton, M.A. in Personnel Management and Industrial Relations, M.B.A in Marketing and Systems
+                M.Sc. in Business Analytics and Management Science, University of Southampton M.A. in Personnel Management and Industrial Relations M.B.A in Marketing and Systems
                 B.S.c in Computer Science